maurobonfietti/slim4-api-skeleton/README.md

 #### Configure your connection to MySQL Server:

-By default, the API use a MySQL Database.
+By default, the API uses a MySQL database.

 You should check and edit this configuration in your `.env` file: